What are the very rare 'red elves' of the Atacama Desert

 But this lack of light pollution also favors the sighting of phenomena on Earth, such as “red elves”.

-The photograph published by ESO this week also shows a greenish hue on the horizon known as atmospheric luminescence (airglow), another phenomenon that combines with the “red elves”.
+The photograph published by ESO this week also shows a greenish tint on the horizon known as atmospheric luminescence (airglow), another phenomenon that combines with the “red elves”.

 “During the day, sunlight pushes electrons away from the nitrogen and oxygen of the Earth’s atmosphere, and at night, these electrons recombine with atoms and molecules, causing them to glow,” explains ESO.